arterm-sedov/arterm-sedov/README.md

 - 👋 Hi, I’m @arterm-sedov
-- I am a UX writer at [Comindware](https://github.com/comindware)
+- A UX writer at [Comindware](https://github.com/comindware)
-- 👀 I’m interested in localization, engineering, and creative coding
+- A veteran in the video game and software localization industry
-- 📫 I also work in video game and software localization industry
+- 👀 Interested in localization, engineering, and creative coding

 <!---
 arterm-sedov/arterm-sedov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.